Database Versioning

 Using a Data Model

-Following JPA principles, an application represents the data model (entities, associations, indexes, etc.) via the declared JPA entities.
+An application uses JPA entities to represent the data model, including entities, associations, indexes, and other related elements, in accordance with JPA principles.
 In other words, it already contains sufficient information about the database schema.
-So, your source code is the only point of truth, which represents the up-to-date (source) schema in the first place.
-This is why comparing your data model with a database/snapshot is the preferable option for generating differential changelogs.
+So, your source code is the only point of truth, which represents the up-to-date (source) schema.
+This is why it's preferable to compare your data model with a database/snapshot for generating differential changelogs.

 JPA Buddy scans all JPA objects, compares them with a target database or a snapshot and generates a differential migration script.

-Using a data model as a source of the current schema state triggers selection of a persistence unit.
+When a data model serves as the source for the current schema state, it causes the selection of a persistence unit.
 Following the documentation:

 A persistence unit defines a set of all entity classes that are managed by EntityManager instances in an application.
 This set of entity classes represents the data contained within a single data store.